 - Indicate the type of article (cluster topic, general, viewpoint).

 - List the name, affiliation, title, address, phone, fax, and e-mail for each author.

 - Designate one author as the primary contact.

-- Give the Manuscript ID for any manuscript written by a primary author or coauthor that was accepted for publication in Young Children within the last two years.
+- Give the Manuscript ID for any manuscript written by the primary author or a coauthor that was accepted for publication in Young Children within the last two years.

-- Provide a brief summary of how one-third of the text offers useful and relevant information for teachers and other practitioners.
+- Provide a brief summary of how the submission offers useful and relevant information for teachers and other practitioners.